 - Cultural competence instruction

-The Equity & Access Officer provides in-person training in cultural competence to a wide variety of audiences, including articled clerks in the Skills Course, law students at the Schulich School of Law at Dalhousie University, law firms, conferences and Society staff.
-Training can range from a basic conceptual introduction to sessions working with particular communities (Aboriginal, LGBTTI or Arab communities, for example), or specific legal issues relating to particular communities (matrimonial property on reserve, for example).
+The Equity & Access Officer provides in-person training in cultural competence (or referrals to appropriate facilitators) to a wide variety of audiences, including articled clerks in the Skills Course, law students at the Schulich School of Law at Dalhousie University, law firms, conferences and Society staff.
+Training can range from a basic conceptual introduction to sessions working with particular communities (Indigenous, LGBTTI or Arab communities, for example), or specific legal issues relating to particular communities (matrimonial property on reserve, for example).

 - Cultural competence video series